-Ed was elected the Federal Member for Chifley in 2010 and was re-elected for his fourth term at the 2019 Federal Election.
+Ed was elected the Federal Member for Chifley in 2010 and was re-elected for his fifth term at the 2022 Federal Election.

-He believes strongly in the power of bringing people together from across community to improve the quality of life for all.
+He believes strongly in the power of bringing people from across the community together to improve the quality of life for all.

 That’s why he's championed and worked for improved healthcare, broadband, infrastructure, education and community services for his area.